East Carolina University

 Department of Psychology

 Online Lectures: When you registered for this class, in Self-Service Banner, you should have noticed that this is an online class (aka "World Wide Web Instructional Method").
-There are, however, mandatory face-to-face meetings, once a week.
 When taught 100% face-to-face, this class meets five hours a week (three hours of lecture and two hours of lab).
-The lab component of this class is face-to-face, making this a hybrid course -- that is, it includes both online and face-to-face components -- 60% online and 40% face-to-face.
+It is often recommended that students spend, in addition to time spent in the classroom, two hours of outside time for every hour of class time.
+When that recommendation is applied to this class, it comes out to 15 hours per week.
 All of the lectures will be in text format on the web.
 You have elected to take an online class.
 By registering for an online class, you have indicated that you are computer literate and that you have good access to a well-functioning computer with Internet access.
 Accordingly, lack of competence or access will not constitute acceptable excuses for missing assignments or examinations, excepting emergencies that can be documented.
 You are expected to check your ECU email every day and to log in to BlackBoard every day.
 Take this survey to see whether or not online instruction is right for you.
 It is important that you check your ECU email every day for class-related announcements and log into BlackBoard every day to check for any announcements that might appear there.

 Enter the Course: For full access, you must be enrolled and know your userid and password.